 An EPC gives the homeowner, landlord or tenant specific details of the property, like its location, age, size and condition, as well as tailored suggestions.
 Acting on this advice can reduce the harmful impact your home has on the environment and save you money.

 It is a legal obligation

-As of this year, a tenant will be entitled to ask their landlord to carry out the measures recommended on the EPC, and the landlord will legally have to do so.
-And from 2018, it will be illegal to let a property that has an EPC rating below band E.
+As of 2016, a tenant became entitled to ask their landlord to carry out the measures recommended on an EPC, and the landlord would legally have to do so.
+From 2018, it was made illegal to let a property that has an EPC rating below band E.

 Simple ways to boost energy efficiency